sajao/CrisisLex/README.md

 data/
 -----

-The directory `data/` contains tweets and keywords used or produced during the construction of the lexicon or other analyses.
+The directory `data/` contains tweets, annotated data, and keywords used or produced during the construction of the lexicon or other analyses.

 src-collect/
 ------------